"""The core state representation.

 filtered_attrs[attr_name] = attr_value[atom_mask]

-# Filter per-batch attributes
+# Filter per-system attributes

-for attr_name, attr_value in attrs["per_batch"].items():
+for attr_name, attr_value in get_attrs_for_scope(state, "per-system"):

-filtered_attrs[attr_name] = attr_value[batch_mask]
+filtered_attrs[attr_name] = attr_value[system_mask]

 return filtered_attrs